EzeOnoky/Project-Base-Learning-7/README.md

 sudo systemctl enable mysqld
 ```

+Remember to install some security on mysql DB while on production network, you may want to run this... `sudo mysql_secure_installation` but we are not going into this

 2. - I created a database and named it **tooling**

 3. - I created a database user and named it **webaccess**